 000-099 Pre-college developmental courses.
 100-199 Courses primarily designed for freshmen.
 200-299 Courses primarily designed for sophomores.
 300-399 Courses primarily designed for juniors and seniors.
-400-499 Courses primarily designed for seniors.

 400-499 Courses primarily designed for seniors.

 500-599 First-level graduate courses (these courses may be taken by advanced undergraduates but may not be required of an undergraduate student).